 And I’ve not even mentioned that old favourite, the Universal needle, designed to cope with most situations.
 And the Microtex needle is very similar.
 Kind of makes you wonder why we need the rest!
 Well, the truth is there are no hard and fast rules, just some very good principles from which to make an informed decision about what will be best for your next sewing project.
 I tend to use all this information as an initial guide, and take it from there.
 With a bit of a practice on some scraps of your chosen material before you start you’ll be able to find the best needle for your particular project.

 So there you have it!
-If you made it to the end, thanks for hanging in there, and if you found this useful please do share the infographic on Pinterest.
+If you made it to the end, thanks for hanging in there, and if you found this useful please do share my pin on Pinterest.